 People trust their peers more than they trust advertisers and marketers.

 An often heard statistic is that user generated product reviews carry twelve times the punch of the manufacturer’s claims.
 Remember, though, to make sure the social proof supports your message and speaks to your audience.

 Types of social proof include expert or celebrity recommendations, user reviews, testimonials, and social media buzz.
 Your customers want to know they’re making the right choice.
 Almost every online store has some form of social proof.
 Why?
 Because it helps provide a higher level of assurance.

 It will be up to technicians to embed social proof, but the creatives should be involved in the selection of messages to be shown and in the decision about where to place social proof on the page.

 7. Product Recommendations and Comparisons

 It may be that the product being viewed is not the best selection for the prospect.
 By providing related products and giving the visitor the option of comparing product features/benefits, you can often maintain the attention of a prospect who may otherwise have gone elsewhere.

 This is an area where savvy ecommerce teams can also leverage historical data to provide personalized recommendations.

 8. Add To Wish List

 The visitor may not be ready to buy now.
-This function provides the ability to add the product to a wishlist for later consideration.
+This function provides the ability to add the product to a wishlist or “save it” for later consideration.
 Consumers tend to use their digital cart as a method of holding items for later purchase, so giving them the option to save an item to a personal wish list is a great way to reduce cart abandonment and improve retargeting efforts.